 - The building platform is "leveled" incorrectly.
 Most often, only a part in the middle is printed but material is missing on the sides.

 - The resin has not been properly homogenized.
 Mix straight unopened bottles for a long time.
-We have deposited our own specifications for download for each material.

 - After the so-called "bottomlayers" I have holes in my material.

 First, the material was homogenized (shaken) too much, so that air bubbles were created that could not escape from the material before the printing process.
 Especially with pigmented resin, it is difficult to see this.
 We recommend a bottle roller for homogenization.
 You can buy it in our online store: Buy the bottle roller.

 Second, your 3D printer is still crooked ;-).
 Please align it as described above.